chuck1/modconf/README.rst

-ModConf
+modconf
 =======

-Pattern for using python modules as configuration files
+Pattern for using python modules as configuration files.

 Install
 -------